 - What to do for skin allergic reaction?

-- What to do about an allergic reaction to mascara?
+- What to do after an allergic reaction?

 - Allergic reaction to food what to do

 - Allergic reaction on face what to do

 - Talk to a dermatologist online for free